Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/README.md

 ## [Summary](#EC2-Summary) ##

 After completing the modules above, you should have successfully deployed a Windows 2016 Server as a bastion host to RDP into the VPC for direct SSH access to the backed Ubuntu server which is hosting 2 websites powered by docker.
-The NetScaler should have successfully been deployed with its primary ENI on the Management Subnet with 2 additional ENI's on the Server and Client subnets.
-The NetScaler should have been configured with 2 additional IP's : 1x SNIP for back-end server communication and 1x VIP for front ending a simple load balancing vserver to reverse proxy connections to the back end websites.
-Lastly, you should have also updated the NetScaler's DNS name sever, host-name, update the default routing table to set the default route through the server subnet thereby allowing outbound connection via the NAT gateway for security reasons.

 Below is a summary of the final network topology you can expect to have deployed after successfully completing the three module above.

 ![Final VPC Topology](./Deploy-NS/images/AWS-EC2-final-NS-topology.png)